 salt and pepper

 Sweat the onion in a tablespoon of the butter and a dessertspoon of the oil until soft and translucent.
 Add the mushrooms and cook for a minute or two then add the garlic.
-Cook until the mushrooms have given up all of their liquid then add the rice.
+Cook until the mushrooms have given up all of their liquid, then add the rice.
 Cook until lightly toasted then pour in the wine and cook until completely absorbed/evaporated.
-Add the simmering stock a ladle at a time, stiring the risotto all the time.
+Add the simmering stock a ladle at a time, stirring the risotto all the time.
 When the rice is just cooked through, stir in the squash, cheese and chives and season well with the salt and pepper.
 Serve immeadiately in warm bowls, and grate over the remaining cheese.